- 17-time Paralympic Medalist

 Tatyana wanted to challenge herself even more and entered the professional marathon circuit in 2009, winning the Chicago Marathon.
 In 2013, she was the first man or woman, able-bodied or disabled, to win the Grand Slam (Boston, London, Chicago, and New York Marathons in the same year).
 In 2014, 2015, and 2016 she repeated this remarkable achievement.
 She has won 24 World Major Marathons

-She has since graduated from the University of Illinois with a degree in Human Development and Family Studies.
-Tatyana will graduate with her Master’s Degree in Spring of 2019.
-When she is not training for one of her many athletic sports, she loves working as a national advocate for healthy lifestyle through sports and nutrition, mentoring youth in her community, and is also a lifetime member of the Girl Scouts.
+She has since graduated from the University of Illinois with a degree in Human Development and Family Studies, and a Master’s Degree in Spring of 2019.
+When she is not training for one of her many athletic sports, she loves working as a national advocate for healthy lifestyle through sports and nutrition, mentoring youth in her community, executive producing BAFTA-nominated film Rising Phoenix, and is also a lifetime member of the Girl Scouts.

 Twitter: @TatyanaMcFadden Facebook: Tatyana McFadden